 The additional Core Subjects you can choose from include:

 Our MSc Counter Fraud and Counter Corruption degree course offers two routes of study, depending on your interests and career ambitions.

-In addition to Countering Fraud and Corruption and Research Methods and Research Ethics, you'll study one additional Core Unit from the list above, and a relevant Specialist Option.
+In addition to Countering Fraud and Corruption and Research Methods and Research Ethics, you'll study one additional Core Module from the list above, and a relevant Specialist Option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.
 You will also have a free choice to study any other option.

-In addition to Crime Science and Research Methods and Research Ethics, you'll study two additional Core Units from the list above, and a relevant Specialist Option.
+In addition to Crime Science and Research Methods and Research Ethics, you'll study two additional Core Modules from the list above, and a relevant Specialist Option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include: